ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

 TODO: put text and examples
 First start the AMCL localization in the known map and the simulator Stage in which laser data are simulated.
-Then start the package maptogridmap for topology creation, where new laser readings are compared to the cells of the gridmap.
+Then start the package mapupdates where new laser readings are compared to the cells of the gridmap.
-Then start the package sensing_and_perception which publishes the robot pose.
 Then run the _l2pc.py_ program that converts the laser data to global and publishes the topic /global_points.
+And finaly start maptogridmap to visualize new obstacles and see topology updates.

 ```
 terminal 1: roslaunch lam_simulator AndaOmnidriveamcltestZagrebdemo.launch
 terminal 2: python l2pc.py
+terminal 3: roslaunch mapupdates startmapupdates.launch
-terminal 3: roslaunch maptogridmap startmaptogridmap.launch
+terminal 4: roslaunch maptogridmap startmaptogridmap.launch
 ```

 # Examples